th0ma7/synology/README.md

 $ cd /usr/local/lib/modules/$(uname -r)
 ```

-Download the updated media drivers modules over to the NAS:
+Download the updated media drivers modules over to the NAS (the following downloads not only the mandatory modules for Hauppauge WinTV but rather all the media tree modules):
 ```
 $ cd /usr/local/lib/modules/$(uname -r)
 $ sudo scp "username@192.168.x.x:~/Embedded-MediaDrivers/build/SYNOAPOLLOLAKE/media_build/v4l/*.ko" .